Jessie's Grove Winery

 In the late 40′s and 50′s Jessie rejected all ideas of changing the Oak Grove.
 The grand Christian Lady who experienced two world wars, witnessed women gain the right to vote, held out a helping hand and managed three large ranches, died in 1952.
 Jessie was seventy seven years old.
 Jessie patterned her life in her father’s noble footsteps.
 Jessie was a true pioneer lady of the San Joaquin Valley.

 Our wine tasting room on Turner Rd. is housed in an 1870′s building whose exterior was carefully preserved while necessary structural changes were made inside.
-Other buildings of interest include a two story house that was built in 1905 and an 1870 barn in the oak grove which houses our museum.
+Other buildings of interest include a two-story house that was built in 1905 and an 1870 barn in the oak grove which houses our museum.
 New buildings have not been added in order to preserve the authentic historic environment.
 Tasting Reservations are required for Saturdays and Sundays.
 We have live music every Saturday from 1-4pm.